Are Gutter Guards Worth Installing?

 How Do Gutter Guards Reduce Clogs From Leaves and Debris?

-Gutter guards reduce clogs from leaves and debris by blocking twigs, seed pods, and organic matter before they enter the gutter.
-Studies show guards reduce clogs by up to 70%, depending on design.
+Gutter guards reduce clogs by blocking leaves, seed pods, pine needles, and organic matter before they enter the gutter.
+Stainless steel micro-mesh guards are particularly effective for fine particles like shingle grit.

 Can Gutter Guards Help Prevent Water Damage to Your Home?